-- Secure cutter deck in the up position with solid, nonconcrete supports before servicing underside of cutter. - Shut tractor down properly before dismounting.
+- 1. Secure cutter deck in the up position with solid supports before servicing underside of cutter. - 2.
+Shut tractor down properly before dismounting.
 Refer to "Tractor Shutdown Procedure" on page 15. - 3.
 Disconnect main driveline from the tractor.

-4. Rotate blade carrier (#6) until blade bolt (#1) aligns with access hole (A).
+- 4. Remove rubber plug (#5).
+Rotate blade carrier (#4) until blade bolt (#1) aligns with access hole (A). - Unscrew locknut (#3) to remove cutter blade (#6).
+Blade bolt (#1) is keyed and will not turn freely.

-- 5. Unscrew locknut (#5) to remove cutter blade (#2).
-Blade bolt (#1) is keyed and will not turn freely. - 6.
-Both blades should be sharpened at the same angle as the original cutting edge and must be replaced or re-ground at the same time to maintain proper balance in the cutting unit.
+- 6. Both blades should be sharpened at the same angle as the original cutting edge and must be replaced or re-ground at the same time to maintain proper balance in the cutting unit.
 The following precautions should be taken when sharpening blades: - a.
 Do not remove more material than necessary. - b.
 Do not heat and pound out a cutting edge. - c.
 Do not grind blades to a razor edge.
 Leave a blunt cutting edge approximately 1/16" thick. - d.
 Always grind cutting edge so end of blade remains square to cutting edge and not rounded. - e.
 Do not sharpen back side of blade. - f.
-Both blades should weigh the same with not more than 1 1/2 oz (.04 kg). difference.
+Both blades should weigh the same with not more than 1 1/2 oz. difference.
 Unbalanced blades will cause excessive vibration which can damage gearbox bearings and create structural cracks.